Convex optimization with $p$-norm oracles: Abstract

 \section{Abstract}

 In recent years, there have been significant advances in efficiently solving $\ell_s$-regression using linear system solvers and $\ell_2$-regression [Adil-Kyng-Peng-Sachdeva, J. ACM'24].
-Would efficient $\ell_p$-norm solvers lead to even faster rates for solving $\ell_s$-regression when $2 \leq p < s$?
-In this paper, we give an affirmative answer to this question and show how to solve $\ell_s$-regression using $\tilde{O}(n^{\frac{\nu}{1+\nu}})$ iterations of solving smoothed $\ell_s$ regression problems, where $\nu := \frac{1}{p} - \frac{1}{s}$.
+Would efficient smoothed $\ell_p$-norm solvers lead to even faster rates for solving $\ell_s$-regression when $2 \leq p < s$?
+In this paper, we give an affirmative answer to this question and show how to solve $\ell_s$-regression using $\tilde{O}(n^{\frac{\nu}{1+\nu}})$ iterations of solving smoothed $\ell_p$ regression problems, where $\nu := \frac{1}{p} - \frac{1}{s}$.
 To obtain this result, we provide improved accelerated rates for convex optimization problems when given access to an \emph{$\ell_p^s(\lambda)$-proximal oracle}, which, for a point $\cc$, returns the solution of the regularized problem $\min_{\xx} \ff(\xx) + \lambda \|\xx-\cc\|_p^s$.
-Additionally, we show that the rates we establish for the $\ell_p^s(\lambda)$-proximal oracle are near-optimal.
+Additionally, we show that these rates for the $\ell_p^s(\lambda)$-proximal oracle are optimal for algorithms that query in the span of the outputs of the oracle, and we further apply our techniques to settings of high-order and quasi-self-concordant optimization.